-It is the responsibility of each project PMC to both review productive contributors to their project for potential committership, as well as guiding their new committers, ensure that they have access to the proper resources and ASF documentation (e.g. the Guide for new committers or the Committers' FAQ ).
-If the individual is already an Apache committer, you can just grant them karma to your project instead.
+It is the responsibility of each project PMC to review productive contributors to their project and consider nominating those contributors, and then voting them in as committers (and possibly PMC members as well).
+PMCs should be guiding their new committers, ensure that they have access to the proper resources and ASF documentation (e.g. the Guide for new committers or the Committers' FAQ ).
+If a productive individual is already an Apache committer on another project, you can just grant them karma to your project instead.

 will not be processed without the CLA acknowledged by the ASF secretary or

 a board member.
 Your PMC needs to work with the new committer to ensure

 that their CLA is received and recorded properly, so you need to monitor

 members and ASF officers (e.g. PMC chairs) have access.
 The Apache Phone Book

 which is generated daily from the iclas.txt file, so the recently received CLAs